prog4biol/pfb2019/workshops/Protein_Function_Annotation/README.md

 This file should be used when _geneinfo_ is specified as the service type.
 The organism taxon ID needs to be specified to match the uploaded data.

  **ortholog.json**
  This file should be used when _ortholog_ is specified as the service type.
-There are two items to be specified
+There are three items to be specified
  1. "organism": "**9606**" -- specify the organism of the uploaded genes
  2. "orthologType": "**LDO**" -- specify the type of ortholog, e.g., LDO (for least divergent ortholog), or all.
+ 3. "targetOrganism": “10090,7227” -- specifiy the taxon ids for the target organisms, separated by a comma.

 ### User Gene List